allegro/bigflow/docs/e2e_testing.md

 The second implementation utilizes only BigQuery, for both io and processing.

-Workflows using BigQuery are interesting to test, because there is no way emulate BigQuery on a local machine.
+Workflows using BigQuery are interesting to test because there is no way emulate BigQuery on a local machine.

 ## Preparation